gitjit/gitjit.github.io/_posts/2015-11-04-scala-for-comprehension.md

 author : Jithesh Chandrasekharan
 image:
 comments: true
+meta: For loop in Scala is not a simple loop, but its actually a For Comprehension.
 ---

 For loop in Scala is not a simple loop, but its actually a For Comprehension.A For Comprehension not only offers the ability to iterate over something like a List, it also provides filtering options and the ability to generate new Lists.
 In this example, I am just brushing up the basic for comprehension syntax and we will look into much elaborate sample later.